veit/python-basics-tutorial/docs/test/mock.rst

 the real object allows :func:`start(index)`, our mock objects should also allow :func:`start(index)`.
 However, there is a problem with this.
-Mock objects are too flexible by default: they would also accept :func:`stort` or other misspelled, renamed or deleted methods or parameters.
+Mock objects are too flexible by default: they would also accept :func:`stort` or other misspelled, renamed or deleted methods or :term:`parameters <Parameter>`.
 Over time, this can lead to so-called mock drift if the interface you are modelling changes, but your mock in your test code does not.
 This form of mock drift can be solved by adding ``autospec=True`` to the mock during creation:

 .. code-block:: python
    :emphasize-lines: 3